-- the award of a congratulatory stamp or sticker at any time. - a comment and praise on the children's achievements. - 'Good News' cards can be awarded on a daily basis.
-Class teachers are responsible for giving parents the cards at the end of the day. - teachers will award Star Awards to at least two children per class during the Wednesday achievement assembly. - children are also encouraged to praise each other's achievements - the Head Teacher awards special 'stickers' to children who are sent to her with good work or kind actions. - the Head Teacher's Award is awarded throughout the year at the Head Teacher's discretion.
+- the award of a congratulatory stamp or sticker at any time. - a comment and praise on the children's achievements. - teachers will award Star Awards to at least two children per class during the Friday achievement assembly. - children are also encouraged to praise each other's achievements - the Head Teacher awards special 'stickers' to children who are sent to her with good work or kind actions. - the Head Teacher's Award is awarded throughout the year at the Head Teacher's discretion.